 A multi-contact silicone electrode (NeuroNexus, Ann Arbor, Michigan) was inserted into the barrel cortex.
 The electrode was lowered using a precision stereotactic micromanipulator (TSE-systems, Germany).
-During the recordings, the signals were amplified (X1000), digitized (25 kHz), filtered (0.1–10,000 kHz), and stored for off-line spike sorting and analysis, using the ME-16 amplifier and MC-Rack software (MEA, Germany).
-The data were then separated into local field potentials (LFP; 1-150 Hz) and isolated single-unit activity (0.5-10 kHz).
+During recording, signals were amplified (1000x), digitized (25 kHz), filtered (0.1–10,000 kHz), and stored for offline spike sorting and analysis using the ME-16 amplifier and MC-Rack software (MEA, Germany).
+Data were then separated into local field potentials (LFP; 1-150 Hz) and isolated single-unit activity (0.5-10 kHz).
 All neurons could be driven by the manual stimulation of one of the whiskers.
-Spike extraction and sorting were implemented MClust (by A.D.
-Redish available from http://redishlab.neuroscience.umn.edu/MClust/MClust.html) Matlab-based (Mathworks, Natick, MA) spike-sorting software.
+Spike extraction and sorting were implemented using the MClust (by A.D.
+Redish; http://redishlab.neuroscience.umn.edu/MClust/MClust.html) MATLAB (Mathworks, Natick, MA)-based spike-sorting software.
 The extracted and sorted spikes were stored at a 100 µs resolution, and peri-stimulus time histograms (PSTHs) were computed.

 Whisker stimulation